cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

       $ source openface_dep.sh

-   On OSX: If you see an error such as host is not running, you need to start the docker terminal via the launchpad.
+   If you see an error such as host is not running, you need to start the docker terminal via the launchpad.
 It will open a terminal and you can use that to execute the commands.